mrkkrp/plan-b/README.md

 behavior, while non-standard behavioral deviations can be `mappend`ed to it.

-By default, when we want to create a new object and it already exists, we get an exception, two alternative options exist (only work when you create new object):
+By default, when we want to create a new object and it already exists, we get an exception, two alternative options exist (only work when you create a new object):

 * `overrideIfExist`